NethServer/docs/administrator-manual/en/firewall.rst

 * The source port
 * The destination port, which can be different from the origin port
 * The address of the internal host to which the traffic should be redirected
-* It's possibile to specify a port range using a colon as separator in the source port field (eX: 1000:2000), in this case the field destination port must be left void
+* It's possible to specify a port range using a colon as separator in the source port field (eg: 1000:2000), in this case the field destination port must be left void

 Example
 -------